The Church Is Dying, And It’s the Best Thing That Ever Happened to Us

 More U.S. presidents have been Episcopalians than any other denomination, remarkable when you consider our relative size compared to the Methodists or the Lutherans or the Roman Catholics.

 The Episcopal Church used to be the seat of the rich and the powerful, and with that wealth and power came major influence on the state and on society.

 We need look no further than the great Indiana Episcopalian himself, Eli Lilly, to see the truth of that phenomenon.

 Our churches are shrinking in finances, shrinking in membership, shrinking in power and influence, even shrinking from view.

-We need look no further than our own congregation to prove that.
+Sometimes it feels like we need look no further than our own congregations to prove that.